[Last updated 14th August, 2018]

 This could also affect intestinal permeability, at least theoretically.

 Summary: There is no one specific diet to treat leaky gut.
-There are some general tips to follow, but overall diet changes should be tailored to the individual and their specific condition.
+There are some general tips to follow, including removing gluten and eating more vegetables, but overall diet changes should be tailored to the individual and their specific condition.

 Leaky Gut Supplements